Medical records condensation: a roadmap towards healthcare data democratisation: Introduction

-With its unique learning paradigm, DC can irreversibly conceal the individual-level information in the original dataset.
-DC aims to match the embedding distributions between the original and condensed data computed by DNNs.
+\begin{itemize} \item \textbf{Condensed data is insensitive metadata and can be freely shared}.
+With its unique learning paradigm, DC irreversibly conceals the individual-level information in the original dataset to attain a bona fide de-identification.
+In particular, DC aims to match the embedding distributions between the original and condensed data computed by DNNs.
 The parameters of DNNs are not explicitly learnt but are randomly initialised at each training iteration.
 Two random batches of condensed and original data are then selected to learn the former to match its distributions with the latter in the embedding space of those DNNs.
 This paradigm is a stone that kills two birds.
 The knowledge irreversibly flows from original to condensed data via DNNs of randomised parameters operating as innate encrypters.
-Moreover, matching random original and condensed batches creates a many-to-one correspondence, i.e., each condensed sample can retain knowledge from numerous original instances, which conceals the individual-level information effectively.
-This unrecoverable record-level concealment allows DC to secure genuine privacy protection and eliminate potential leaks.
+Moreover, matching random original and condensed batches creates a many-to-one correspondence, i.e., each condensed sample can retain knowledge compressed from numerous original instances.
+With the complete removal of individual-level information, linking a patient to a specific EHR in the condensed data is theoretically and computationally infeasible.
+We can view data after DC as statistical data with population-level knowledge sufficient to drive the learning of deep models.
+Since the condensed data is insensitive meta-data, we can freely share it for democratising healthcare AI research without legal concerns.

-Another notable advantage of DC, as indicated by its name, is that it can significantly compress space occupations of clinical datasets to facilitate sharing and storage.
-More favourably, we can manually control the size of the condensed dataset to satisfy the requirements of diverse scenarios.
-The condensed dataset can also promote the learning efficiency of DNNs, conveying a faster convergence rate than the original.
+\item \textbf{Condensed data can provide a more efficient information flow for AI studies.} Another notable advantage of DC, as indicated by its name, is that it can significantly compress the size of original EHRs to provide a much faster data transfer between organisations to facilitate interoperability.
+The considerably reduced space occupations also indicate a lower economic cost for maintaining the condensed data.
+More favourably, as the condensed healthcare data does not contain sensitive personal-level information, it can be exempt from the risks of data breaches caused by the re-identifications of patients.
+An extra benefit from compressed data volume is that the learning efficiency of DNNs can be significantly accelerated, conveying a much faster convergence rate than the original.
+The metrics of DC envision a republic of free and open medical knowledge flow among AI researchers. \end{itemize}